zeroxf89/agenticSeek/README.md

 **Q: How to join the discord ?**

-Please ask in the community section and you will be approved.
+Ask in the Community section for an invite.

 **Q: Can it really run 100% locally?**